Breaking up is hard to do. Here are 10 things you can do to help yourself stay on-track

 Start a New Hobby

-When a relationship is over, not only does someone close to you leave your life, but a lot of new free time comes up.
+When a relationship ends, not only does someone close to you leave your life, but a lot of new free time comes up.

-This new time is a great opportunity to pick up a new hobby or activity you were interested in doing before but didn’t have the time or energy.
+Sure, you could fill this void with back to back reruns of Big Bang Theory, but why do that to yourself?
+Instead, think of it as a great opportunity to pick up a new hobby or activity you were interested in doing before, but didn’t have the time for.

 Keep a Journal